God’s School of Life

 For the Lord giveth wisdom: out of His mouth cometh knowledge and understanding.
 He layeth up sound wisdom for the righteous ... and preserveth the way of His saints" Proverbs 2:2-8 KJV

-Our great Creator hides Himself, so that men will have to search beyond their natural understanding.
+Our great Creator hides Himself so that men have to search beyond their natural understanding to find and connect with Him.
 We must go further than the visible things that are easy to comprehend if we are to know Him.
-We are all in God’s school of life, designed to teach us and train us to comprehend His wisdom, knowledge and understanding.
+We are all in God’s school of life, designed to teach and train us to comprehend His wisdom, knowledge, and understanding.
 We are to seek this above all, for in Him are the paths of life.

-He alone knows the best way to live in this world.
+He alone knows the best way for each of us to live well in this world.
 There is a God-place within each of us, longing to be filled with His nature, though we often seek other ways to fill this hunger and thirst for the divine.
 But we can and do seek Him, because He wants to be found, to Father us into the kingdom of His dear Son.
 He draws us as we do so.

 "Seek the Lord, if haply they might feel after Him, and find Him, though He be not far from everyone of us: for in Him we live, and move, and have our being" Acts 17:27-28 KJV